Kari Martindale is a lover of all things language.

 Kari’s academic background includes a Master’s in Linguistics from George Mason University and various certificates and diplomas in foreign languages, Linguistics, and translation.
 Her personal foreign language background includes Spanish, Arabic, and German.

-Kari is a volunteer Scholarship Judge for a non-profit organization and will be hosting a scholarship workshop at Urbana Library in November 2020.
+Kari served as a volunteer Scholarship Judge for a non-profit organization from and is available to consult on scholarship essay writing or presenting workshops.
 She chairs the Silent Auction Committee for the Windsor Knolls Middle School Theatre Arts Department and previously served as Co-chair of the Silent Auction Committee at Green Valley Elementary School, where she was also a Reading Assistant.

 While living in Germany, Kari blogged at Karilogue.com, was a contributor at GermanyJa.com, and was featured by Expatica.com and other expat and travel websites, as well as in the book Expat Education: An Expat’s Guide to Choosing a School Overseas (Mobbs, 2017).
 She served as Elternbeirat (parent-teacher liaison) for her daughter’s Grade 3 class at the International School Seeheim-Jugenheim, 2015-2016.